davips/idict/README-edit.md

 ## Concept

-A `idict` is like a common Python `dict`, with extra functionality and lazy.
+An `idict` is like a common Python `dict`, with extra functionality and lazy.
 It is a mapping between string keys, called fields, and any serializable (pickable) object.
 The `idict` `id` (identifier) and the field `ids` are also part of the mapping.